marceloavf/github-tools-vsts/README.md

 #### 1. Authorize using OAuth

 This service provides you direct and fast connection with GitHub authentication.
-If you need to modify some access and grant new authorizations you will have to access your GitHub acoount, go to `Settings` > `Applications` > `Authorized OAuth Apps`, found `Visual Studio Team Services` and modify permissions and organization access.
+If you need to modify some access and grant new authorizations you will have to access your GitHub acoount, go to `Settings` > `Applications` > `Authorized OAuth Apps`, found `Azure Pipelines (OAuth)` and modify permissions and organization access.

 #### 2. Authorize with a GitHub personal access token